chrisgrieser/chrisgrieser.github.io/docs/_posts/2021-12-20-comprehensive-academic-workflow.md

   - academic-workflow
 ---

-# Comprehensive Academic Workflow from Reading to Writing in Markdown
+# Comprehensive academic workflow from reading to writing in markdown
 *Last update: 20.
 December 2021*

-## Table of Contents
+## Table of contents
 <!--toc:start-->
 - [Introduction](#introduction)
 - [The Academic Workflow from Reading to Writing](#the-academic-workflow-from-reading-to-writing)